grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 	}
 	````

 1. For our final example of this technique, and to illustrate a little more immersive integration, let's add live tiles to our game.
 At the end of each round, we can add a teaser message so users can come back if they quit game in middle of a round.
-Our game already has a **SetLiveTile** method that gets called at end of each round.
+Our **GameManager** already has a **SetLiveTile** method that gets called at end of each round.
 This method will update the text on our main live tile, and set an image to scroll with the tilea to make it pop with more interactivity.

 	````C#
 	void SetLiveTile ( string textmessage )